 Level of Difficulty: Moderate

-Located in Rocky Mountain National Park, this trail is one of the park’s lower elevation hikes.
+This trail is located in Rocky Mountain National Park and is one of the park’s lower-elevation hikes.
 The 4.8-mile round-trip around Cub Lake allows you to hike through meadows and into a forested area.
 If the weather is clear, you’ll be greeted with magnificent views of the snow-covered peaks.
 There's a reason why we've included it on our list of year-round hikes in ColoradoFurther details can be found on the Rocky Mountain National Park’s website.

 White Ranch Open Space Park